Robust Optimization as Data Augmentation for Large-scale Graphs

 \section{Abstract}

-Data augmentation helps neural networks generalize better, but it remains an open question how to effectively augment graph data to enhance the performance of GNNs (Graph Neural Networks).
-While most existing graph regularizers focus on augmenting graph topological structures by adding/removing edges, we offer a novel direction to augment in the input node feature space for better performance.
-We propose a simple but effective solution, FLAG (Free Large-scale Adversarial Augmentation on Graphs), which iteratively augments node features with gradient-based adversarial perturbations during training, and boosts performance at test time.
-Empirically, FLAG can be easily implemented with a dozen lines of code and is flexible enough to function with any GNN backbone, on a wide variety of large-scale datasets, and in both transductive and inductive settings.
-Without modifying a model's architecture or training setup, FLAG yields a consistent and salient performance boost across both node and graph classification tasks.
-Using FLAG, we reach state-of-the-art performance on the large-scale \texttt{ogbg-molpcba}, \texttt{ogbg-ppa}, and \texttt{ogbg-code} datasets.
+Data augmentation helps neural networks generalize better by enlarging the training set, but it remains an open question how to effectively augment graph data to enhance the performance of GNNs (Graph Neural Networks).
+While most existing graph regularizers focus on manipulating graph topological structures by adding/removing edges, we offer a method to augment node features for better performance.
+We propose FLAG (Free Large-scale Adversarial Augmentation on Graphs), which iteratively augments node features with gradient-based adversarial perturbations during training.
+By making the model invariant to small fluctuations in input data, our method helps models generalize to out-of-distribution samples and boosts model performance at test time.
+FLAG is a general-purpose approach for graph data, which universally works in node classification, link prediction, and graph classification tasks.
+FLAG is also highly flexible and scalable, and is deployable with arbitrary GNN backbones and large-scale datasets.
+We demonstrate the efficacy and stability of our method through extensive experiments and ablation studies.
+We also provide intuitive observations for a deeper understanding of our method.
 We open source our implementation at \url{https://github.com/devnkong/FLAG}.